gdurisi/gdurisi.github.io/_pages/cv.md

 From 2011 to 2014, he served as publications editor for the IEEE Transactions on Information Theory.
-From 2015 to 2021, he served as associate editor for the IEEE Transactions on From 2024, he is serving as associate editor for the IEEE Transactions on Information Communications.
+From 2015 to 2021, he served as associate editor for the IEEE Transactions on Communications.
-Theory.
+He is currently associate editor for the IEEE Transactions on Information Theory.
 His research interests are in the areas of communication and information theory and machine learning.